semateos/ia-application/README.md

 The `bootstrap` callback can be used for registering own services or access other services (e.g. the router, dispatcher).

-## Example
+## Example application
-There is an example in the examples directory.
-Run `mrt update` before.
+An example application is available in a separate repository: [ia-application-example](https://github.com/InnoAccel/ia-application-example)

 ## API
 The source code is fully annotated.